This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 I therefore suggest, as a first precaution, to check and read the labels carefully.

-Therefore, where there is no certainty… be careful!
+So, where there is no certainty...caution!

-So what to do?
+So, what to do?

 https://www.nhs.uk/common-health-questions/pregnancy/is-it-safe-to-use-hair-dye-when-i-am-pregnant-or-breastfeeding/ writes:

-You may decide to wait to dye your hair until after the first 12 weeks of pregnancy, when the risk of chemicals harming the baby is much lower.
+You may decide to wait to dye your hair until after the first 12 weeks of pregnancy, when the risk of chemicals harming your baby is much lower.
 If you're coloring your hair yourself, you can further reduce the risk making sure you:

 • Wear gloves

-• Reduce laying to the minimum indicated
+• Reduce installation to the indicated minimum

 • Work in a well-ventilated room